WHAT IS THE "ROAD TO RUIN"?

 HOW DO WE STOP IT?

 The planning application is now live and Shropshire Council's Planning team is taking comments up until the decision is made.
+Over 4,400 people have objected to the road so far.
+This is a new record for Shropshire planning applications!

 Since the road is being part-funded by a £54m grant from the Department for Transport, anyone in the UK can object to it.
 Is this how you want your taxes spent?!